-Rabat – This morning, my six-month-old cat escaped from my El Youssoufia apartment in Rabat.
+Rabat – This morning, my six-month-old cat named Doha escaped from my El Youssoufia apartment in Rabat.

 My fiance was frantic, and he raced out the door as I watched her frolic in the garden from our first-floor windows.
-I tried to lure her back inside with a toy, but she wasn’t interested.
+I tried to lure her back inside with toys and food, but she wasn’t interested.